 Our criteria for acceptable overseas qualifications

-Your primary medical qualification must be in allopathic medicine and must satisfy all of the following criteria.
+- Your primary medical qualification must be in allopathic medicine that:

-Where a qualification is not listed in the directory we may still accept it if the reason it’s not listed is because either:
+- Where your qualification is not listed in the it will be acceptable only where the reason that it is not listed is because:

-- the country awarding the qualification is not recognised by the United Nations, or
+- the country awarding the qualification is not recognised by the United Nations, and/or

 - the institution that awarded the qualification no longer exists or no longer delivers medical education and we are certain the qualification is valid.

-In each of these circumstances, the qualification must satisfy all of the other criteria for an overseas qualification to be acceptable.
+In each of these circumstances, your qualification must satisfy all of the other criteria for an overseas qualification to be acceptable.

 Where relevant, the institution listed in the directory must have sufficient contact details (address or email address, fax or telephone number) to allow verification of the qualifications it has issued.

-You must have done clinical rotations (clinical clerkships) as part of your primary medical qualification, which have given you appropriate clinical experience.
-This means the clinical rotations:
+- You must have undertaken clinical rotations as part of your primary medical qualification or during a pre-graduate internship (where applicable) which have provided you with appropriate clinical experience, meaning:

-- were overseen or approved by the institution you attended
+- were overseen and/or approved by the institution you attended, and

 - formed part of your overall programme of study.